1998 - Ph.D., Boston College

 1984 - B.A., Oberlin College

-I am an associate professor of politics at Saint Anselm College.
-I instruct courses in the Politics, Humanities, and Philosophy departments.
-From 2005 to 2008, I served as the academic advisor to the NHIOP.
-Since 2008, I have served as program director of the Civic Leadership Academy at the NHIOP.
+I currently hold the Richard L. Bready Chair in Ethics, Economics, and the Common Good, and am an associate professor of Politics at Saint Anselm College.
+I teach courses in the Politics, Humanities, and Philosophy departments.
+I served for several years as the academic advisor to the NHIOP.
 From 2005 to 2010, I co-chaired Saint Anselm's programs for Learning Liberty and Education in Liberty and the Liberal Arts.
+I also served as program Director of the College's Civic Leadership Academy.
+Currently I am a member of the board at the Josiah Bartlett Center for Public Policy.

-Born and raised in Anchorage, Alaska, I worked as a legal researcher and an actor, and mushed dogs recreationally.
-I taught political theory and international relations for four years at the University of New Hampshire, and I am a recipient of the Boston College Excellence in Teaching Award.
+Born and raised in Anchorage, Alaska, I worked as a campaign manager, legal researcher, and as an actor, and mushed dogs recreationally.
+Before coming to Saint Anselm I taught political theory and international relations for four years at the University of New Hampshire, and I am a recipient of the Boston College Excellence in Teaching Award.
+I am a former member of the Actors' Equity Association, and remain active on stages around New Hampshire.

 Research and Literature